IRasmivan/just-a-read-me/README.md

 ## 6. Invoice Endpoint

-To add sales for an product, I have added this endpoint so that we can add sales!
+To add sales for a product, I have added this endpoint so that we can add sales!

 ### 6.1 Add Invoice:

 #### Description of scenario covered:
-* Check if the productId exist for the request invoice that needs to be added, if not a valid productId then respond user with message "Error while saving data  - Product not found".
+* Check if the productId exist for the request invoice that needs to be added, if invalid productId then respond user with message "Error while saving data  - Product not found".

 ##### Request